aimedidierm/dev_challenge/README.md

 Create your database (You can Use MySQL or PostgreSQL)

-Crete .env file with the following configuration
+Create .env file with the following configuration

 ```bash
 DB_CONNECTION=mysql